parker-group/SDEtool/README.md

 ### 4. Generate the SDEs

-Use the main function to create ellipses for each group:
+Use the main function to create ellipses for each group.
+Note that you can set the group vars to "NULL" if you want SDEs for all points in the data.

 ```r
 sde_sf <- generate_sde_ellipses(